What is SARSAT?

 What are the functions of the USMCC?

-The USMCC serves as the focal point of U.S. Cospas-Sarsat alert data.
-It also performs the role of coordinating spacecraft operations.
-The USMCC is operated by the National Oceanic and Atmospheric Administration (NOAA) and co-located with NOAA's Satellite Operations Control Center (SOCC) just outside Washington, DC in Suitland, MD.
+Additionally, the USMCC performs the role of coordinating spacecraft operations and is operated by the National Oceanic and Atmospheric Administration (NOAA).
 The USMCC is manned 24 hours a day, 365 days a year.
-However, the vast majority of alert data distribution is handled automatically.

 Why should I register my 406 MHz emergency beacon?